How to Cook Lobsters on the Grill without Ruining Them

 Grill Lobsters Fresh

-Fresh live lobsters need to be swiftly and humanely killed right before the grill gets hot.
-Here are two options: Place lobsters in the freezer for about five minutes to numb them; or you can blanch or par boil them.
-To par boil lobsters submerge them in a pot of boiling water for no more than 3-4 minutes and with tongs carefully remove and place them in a bath of ice to stop the cooking process.
-For a make-ahead preparation, blanch or parboil lobsters in the morning, split, cover, and refrigerate.
+Fresh live lobsters must be swiftly and humanely killed just before the grill is heated.
+Here are two options: Place lobsters in the freezer for about five minutes to numb them, or you can blanch or par-boil them.
+To par-boil lobsters, submerge them in a pot of boiling water for 3-4 minutes, then carefully remove them with tongs and place them in an ice bath to stop the cooking process.
+For make-ahead preparation, blanch or parboil the lobsters in the morning, split them, cover, and refrigerate.
 Remove lobster from the refrigerator about 10 minutes before grilling.

 Preparing Live Lobster for the BBQ

-You can grill whole lobster without prepping them as some chefs do, but we suggest splitting them to allow the smokiness of the grill flavor to come through.
-According to tests by Cooks Illustrated, a split lobster was the best way to get the real grill flavor and maximize the sweet flavor of the lobster meat.
+You can grill whole lobsters without prepping them as some chefs do, but we suggest splitting them to let the grill’s smokiness come through.
+According to tests by Cook’s Illustrated, a split lobster was the best way to achieve the true grill flavor and maximize the lobster meat’s sweetness.

-Now with no danger of getting pinched, remove the bands from the claws.
-Place your chilled or blanched lobster on its underside and with the tip of a sharp chef knife start behind the eyes at the head and split the lobster lengthwise all the way through the tail.
+Now, with no risk of being pinched, remove the bands from the claws.
+Place your chilled or blanched lobster on its underside and, with the tip of a sharp chef’s knife, start behind the eyes at the head and split the lobster lengthwise all the way through the tail.
 Use a good pair of kitchen shears to help cut through the tail section.
-Remove the small grey sac behind the head, the jet black roe (only in female lobsters), and the green tomalley (lobster’s liver) and discard.
-Also remove the intestinal black vein running from the stomach sac to the tip of the tail.
+Remove the small grey sac behind the head, the jet black roe (only in female lobsters), and the green tomalley (lobster’s liver), and discard.
+Also, remove the intestinal black vein running from the stomach sac to the tip of the tail.

 Cooking the Lobster’s Claws

-The lobster claws will take more time to cook than the lobster body and tail meat, since the shells tend to be a little thicker.
-Remove the claws from the carapace with a twisting motion.
-Next blanch the claws and finish cooking on the grill.
-Famed lobster cooker Jasper White keeps the claws intact and covers them with a roasting pans or pie tins so the whole lobster cooks evenly.
+The lobster claws will take more time to cook than the lobster body and tail meat, since the shells tend to be a little thicker and no flash is exposed.
+Remove the claws from the carapace by twisting them.
+Next, blanch the claws and finish cooking on the grill.
+Lay the claws on the grill so they come into contact with the grate.
+Famed lobster cooker Jasper White keeps the claws intact and covers them with a roasting pan or pie tins so the whole lobster cooks evenly.

 Grilled Lobster Cooking Times

-When the grill is at medium heat, not high heat, place the halves of your lobster flesh side up with the shells on the grate.
-Season the lobster meat with salt and pepper and with a pastry brush paste the shell and exposed meat with olive oil or your favorite butter mixture.
+When the grill is at medium heat, not high heat, place the lobster halves, flesh side up, with the shells on the grate.
+Season the lobster meat with salt and pepper, then, using a pastry brush, coat the shell and exposed meat with olive oil or your preferred butter mixture.
 Close the grill and cook for about 3-6 minutes.
-Quickly baste with more butter or oil and cook for an additional 4-5 minutes.
-We do not suggest flipping the lobster as you will lose all the juices.
-The oil or butter not only keeps the lobster moist, but it will also help char the shell making it easier to crack.
+Quickly baste with additional butter or oil, then cook for an additional 4-5 minutes.
+We do not suggest flipping the lobster, as you will lose all the juices.
+Using oil or butter not only keeps the lobster moist but also helps char the shell, making it easier to crack.

 Split and grilled whole lobster